ampersandcastles/workoutlog/Readme.md

-#Workout Log assignment
+# Workout Log assignment

 ~~Everything on this was actually going very well unti just now (Monday @ 7:30).
 I started getting a forbidden error and I"m struggling to find out why.~~

-#Update 9:05
+# Update 9:05

 I worked through this.
 This was an authorization error.
 Now I'm getting a new error.
 I'm able to create the logs, but unable to get the id.
+Everything in my database is also a double entry which seems like a really fun bug.

 ![forbidden screenshot](https://github.com/tristanlearns/workoutlog/blob/main/images/get-logs.png?raw=true)